 Perhaps you can relate.
 Your child may be testing your limits as well, forcing you to threaten consequences that you later don’t enforce.
 Why is it so hard for us to follow through with consequences?

 - We feel pity.
 As angry as we may feel when our kids misbehave, we feel just as sorry when we see how remorseful they are.
 Following through becomes difficult especially as they plead with us and show a change of heart.

 - We feel guilty.
 No one likes to see their kids in tears because of enforcing consequences.
 We may even assume we’re at fault, that we’ve made them sad and upset.

 - It’s easier to give in.
-Disciplining children, showing empathy, explaining their behavior… All this takes time and effort.
+Disciplining young children, showing empathy, explaining their bad behavior—all this takes time and effort.
 It’s hard to follow through with consequences when giving in seems to stop the crying and whining right away.

 Why we should follow through with consequences

 Despite the challenges with following through, I began to learn how much more effective it was to do so, especially in the long run.